awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_monitor.md

 ## Permissions required to set source identity<a name="id_credentials_temp_control-access_monitor-perms"></a>

-To set a source identity when assuming a role, you must have the following permissions\-only action in your policy:
+In addition to the action that matches the API operation, you must have the following permissions\-only action in your policy:

 ```
 sts:SetSourceIdentity
 ```
 + To specify a source identity, principals \(IAM users and roles\) must have permissions to `sts:SetSourceIdentity`\.
 As the administrator, you can configure this in the role trust policy and in the principal’s permissions policy\.
++ When you assume a role with another role, called [role chaining](id_roles_terms-and-concepts.md#iam-term-role-chaining), permissions for `sts:SetSourceIdentity` are required in both the permissions policy of the principal who is assuming the role and in the role trust policy of the target role\.
+Otherwise, the assume role operation will fail\.
 + When using source identity, the role trust policies for all roles connected to an IdP must have the `sts:SetSourceIdentity` permission\.
 The `AssumeRole*` operation will fail for any role connected to an IdP without this permission\.
 If you don't want to update the role trust policy for each role, you can use a separate IdP instance for passing source identity and add the `sts:SetSourceIdentity` permission to only the roles that are connected to the separate IdP\.
 + To set a source identity across account boundaries, you must include the `sts:SetSourceIdentity` permission in two places\.
 It must be in the permissions policy of the principal in the originating account and in the role trust policy of the role in the target account\.
 You might need to do this, for example, when a role is used to assume a role in another account with [role chaining](id_roles_terms-and-concepts.md#iam-term-role-chaining)\.